wh-alice/mig_visualstudio/vs/misc/item-cannot-be-added-to-a-project-when-multiple-or-no-items-are-selected-in-project-explorer..md

 ---
-title: "Item cannot be added to a project when multiple or no items are selected in Project Explorer." ms.custom: na ms.date: "10/18/2016" ms.prod: "visual-studio-dev14" ms.reviewer: na ms.suite: na ms.technology:
+title: "Item cannot be added to a project when multiple or no items are selected in Project Explorer. | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14" ms.reviewer: ""
+ms.suite: ""
+ms.technology:
   - "devlang-csharp"
-ms.tgt_pltfrm: na
+ms.tgt_pltfrm: ""
 ms.topic: "article"
 f1_keywords:
   - "vs.message.0x800A00A9"